Mikaela Shiffrin gets up after losing control, crashing while landing jump in World Cup downhill | TSN

 Shiffrin added on social media: “Thank you all for your support."

-A helicopter was seen going up the mountain after Shiffrin’s crash but it wasn’t clear if Shiffrin was airlifted away.

-Shiffrin’s arms were flailing as she landed in a patch of soft snow on the upper portion of the Olympia delle Tofane course, just before the narrow schuss — or chute — that goes through two walls of rock and is the most characteristic feature of the biggest women's race of the season.
-She then slammed into the net at high speed and rebounded back onto the snow.
+She fell about 20 seconds into her run just before the narrow Tofana schuss — or chute — through walls of rock, which is the most characteristic feature of the biggest women’s race of the season.

-Medics tended to Shiffrin immediately and she eventually got up and limped away for more care.

-Former overall champion Federica Brignone also crashed shortly after the race resumed following a long delay because of Shiffrin’s fall.
-But Brignone got right up and proceeded to ski down.
+“It’s tricky there," Kristofic said, "because you’re landing it and it’s a left-footed turn that has a pretty sharp drop.
+And she was carrying more speed than she did in the training run.
+And then she probably trimmed a little more line than she should have.
+And it pushed her about a meter too far left.
+And that’s where the terrain change is quite abrupt.

+“So it loaded the ski up like crazy and that’s when things started.
+She tried to save it but she knew at that point where she was in trouble.
+So she was actually trying not to hit the next gate, and that’s when it just caught and she went flying into the net.”

 In all, 12 of 52 starters didn’t finish the race, which was won by Stephanie Venier of Austria.